For audiophiles and music lovers who love to read...

 Review component retail: €5.2K/pr

 From Quantum of Solace to Quanteen del Sol?
-If one was the title of a James Bond movie with Daniel Craig, the other must be Qualio's teenager currently on vacation in Spain.
-How else to explain a name¹ somewhere between canteen and quarantine?
-As it happens, regular Warsaw contributor Dawid Grzyb once told me that the first Qualio prototype he ever saw was a compact much like today's.
-It was not a precursor for what became the brand's maiden model of boxy 3-way floorstander called IQ which still takes pride of place in my main system.
-Within this range, the latest Quanteen has become one half of the Quantum floorstander.
+One is the title of a James Bond movie with Daniel Craig.
+Does that make the other Qualio's teenager holidaying on Spain's famous coast?
+How else to explain a name¹ between canteen and quarantine?
+Regular Warsaw contributor Dawid Grzyb once told me that the first Qualio prototype he ever saw was a two-way monitor not unlike today's though with a far larger mid/woofer.
+It was not an obvious precursor for what became the brand's maiden model: the boxy 3-way IQ floorstander which still takes pride of place in my main system.
+Within this range, the latest Quanteen has become half the Quantum floorstander.
 It uses the familiar Mundorf dipole AMT on a translucent open baffle.
-That is allied to a single SB Acoustics 6-inch Satori papyrus-cone mid/woofer in a rear-ported alignment tuned for 35Hz reach—just like Quantum.
+That is allied to a single SB Acoustics 6" Satori papyrus cone in a rear-ported alignment tuned for 35Hz reach—just like Quantum.
 Should the next 007 incarnation be a woman like Sydney Sweeney or Lashana Lynch, she might well go for Quanteen's matching bandwidth inside a more petite form factor.
-For that she and us get lower 86dB sensitivity; an invoice from €5'200-€6'200 depending on finish; and dimensions of 48cm height on a 20.2×29.5cm footprint.
+For that she and us get lower 86dB sensitivity; an invoice from €5'200-€6'200 depending on finish; and dimensions of 48cm height on a svelte 20.2×29.5cm footprint.

 _______________________________

 ¹ 'Quant' is shorthand for a quantitative analyst so a finance professional using advanced math, stats and computer programming to analyse financial markets, manage risk and develop automated trading strategies.
 Quants create algorithms to scout profitable trading ops, often working for hedge funds, investment banks and asset management firms.
-Does that make Quanteen indicative of a quality investment?
-Or perhaps it's simply a diminutive of quantity so a smaller quantity?
+Does that make Quanteen a teenage code freak?
+Or perhaps it's simply a small quantity?

 Quanteen | Quantum | IQ & IQ Ultra | IQ30

-Ambient tweeter.
-Built in?
-Given our German dipole tweeter's fore/aft radiation, it's fair to view it so.
+Ambient tweeter built in.
+Given our German dipole's fore/aft radiation, it's fair to view it so.
 With pleated construction based on an Oskar Heil patent expired in 2004 so now public domain, an AMT's operational surface area is disproportionally larger than a ubiquitous 1-inch dome tweeter.
-Unlike approximate pistonic behaviour, an air-motion transformer squeezes and sucks air like accordion bellows do.
+Unlike approximate pistonic behaviour, an air-motion transformer squeezes and sucks air like accordion bellows.
 That's said to give it a 4:1 even 5:1 input-to-output advantage over a dome tweeter.
 It should net expanded dynamic range in the high frequencies; and very fine resolution.
 Meanwhile the 6-inch dynamic cone mate's 35Hz spec with port assist reminds us.
 Breaching the first octave of 20-40Hz no longer requires large woofers.
 Just so, anyone who has compared a 15" sub to a 9½" variant knows the difference.
 It's not primarily or at all about raw extension.
 Bass is the sum of moving surface and stroke.
-If we reduce surface, we must increase stroke to move the same amount of air.
+Reduce surface and we must increase stroke to move the same air.
 That works a small woofer harder.
-In a two-way, it additionally must hand over to a tweeter, typically between 1-3kHz whilst simultaneously doing bass.
-Doing so with a 12-18" driver presents clear challenges.
-With today's high-performance smaller mid/woofers, the most popular size for a 2-way monitor's main driver thus tends to be 5¼" to 8".
+A two-way hands it over to a tweeter, typically between 1-3kHz whilst simultaneously doing bass.
+Now a 12-18" driver would present clear challenges.
+With today's high-performance smaller mid/woofers, the most popular size for a 2-way tends to be 5¼-8".
 Quanteen's 6er falls right in the middle.
-Which leaves a question.
-Where does it hand over?
-In my IQ 3-way, a dedicated 6" Satori midrange without woofer duties runs well past 8kHz, a bit like a Cube widebander.
-That limits the footprint of its AMT but puts the filter frequency far above the critical presence region.
-Quanteen's 6er double-tasks on bass like any other mid/woofer.
-Now we expect its upper reach to restrict normally for a standard crossover hinge.
+But where does it hand over?
+In my IQ 3-way, the same 6" Satori midrange but now without woofer duties runs well past 8kHz, a bit like a Cube widebander.
+That limits the footprint of its AMT but puts the filter hinge way past the critical presence region.
+Like any other 2-way's, Quanteen's 6er double-tasks on bass to have us expect its upper reach to restrict for a standard crossover point.
 However, "the 18dB slope on either side of ~4kHz results from phase matching and the performance characteristics of the mid/woofer which we wanted to run across its widest possible range.
 We never stick to a one-size-fits-all filter topology but optimize values and slopes for each specific project.
 Due to customer inquiries, we're also working on a centre channel for home theatres."
 A 3rd-order low pass at 4kHz runs the ivory-coloured Satori across nearly 7 octaves and places the tweeter handover at nearly a piano's highest tone of C8 i.e. 4'168Hz.
 A violin's highest fundamental is A7 at 3'520Hz.
-That puts Quanteen's crossover right at the cusp of pure harmonics so halfway between a 1kHz 2-way and single-driver widebander.
-Considering the Cube DNA, that's nothing but consistent.
+That puts Quanteen's crossover right at the cusp of pure harmonics.
+It's practically halfway between a 1kHz 2-way and single-driver widebander.
+Considering the Cube DNA, that's consistent.